Discretionary Mutual Fund: is it feasible?Business Management

 “It is a long process as we want to ensure the industry is correctly set up for financial success.
 The feasibility study was Phase 1 to determine whether there is a need, opportunity and if it’s viable to move down that path as an industry.

-“The next steps require more detailed analysis of assets, turnover and insurance-related information.
-This will be discussed during the Future Business session Discretionary Mutual Fund: Is it feasible? on 21 January.”
+“The next steps require more detailed analysis of assets, turnover and insurance-related information.”

-During the session, which will precede APAL’s Post-harvest Seminar program, Justin will share findings from the study and explore opportunities to work together as an industry to share insurance-related risk through a DMF.
+The sessions are an opportunity for Justin to share findings from the study and explore opportunities to work together as an industry to share insurance-related risk through a DMF.
 There will also be discussion around group-purchasing opportunities, in particular for workers compensation which cannot currently be mutualised.

 “There may be some industry members with doubts about participating in a mutual, the session will cover key risk areas where businesses are spending money to ensure continuity – we understand you may not see value in all areas of coverage but there will be opportunities for everyone,” Justin said.